ghli16/DeepMTC/readme.md

 ## Files

+1. Dataset:
-1.Dataset: goa_human_isoform.gaf and goa_mouse_isoform.gaf store the protein sequence GO annotation information;
+           goa_human_isoform.gaf and goa_mouse_isoform.gaf store the protein sequence GO annotation information;

-           idmapping_2024_03_19 (1).xlsx store the protein multi-label subcellular localization; HM.fasta store the protein sequence.
+           idmapping_2024_03_19 (1).xlsx store the protein multi-label subcellular localization;

+           HM.fasta store the protein sequence.

+2. model_para:
-2. model_para: save the optimal parameters of the model
+           save the optimal parameters of the model

+3. src:
-3. src:        a.Main_model.py：the DeepMTC framework；
+           a.Main_model.py：the DeepMTC framework；

            b.GT.py: the graph transformer block;

            c.Fun_attention3.py: functional cross-attention block;

-               c.Multitask_col_train.py: the training model preserves the optimal parameters of the model and is tested on an independent test set.
+           d.Multitask_col_train.py: the training model preserves the optimal parameters of the model and is tested on an independent test set.